cordiverse/cordis/README.md

 #### ready()

 The `ready` event is triggered when the application starts.
-If a `ready` listener is registered in a application that has already started, it will be called immediately.
+If a `ready` listener is registered in an application that has already started, it will be called immediately.

 See: [Application lifecycle](#application-lifecycle-)